spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 ===============

 Gaussian smoothing can be applied either to the spectral or spatial dimensions of a cube.
-Spectral smoothing is described in more detail under :ref:`Specviz: Data Analysis
-Plugins: Gaussian Smoothing <gaussian-smooth>`.

 .. seealso::

     :ref:`Gaussian Smooth <gaussian-smooth>`
-        Specviz documentation on gaussian smoothing of 1D spectra.
+        Specviz documentation on gaussian smoothing in the spectral dimension of 1D spectra.

 .. _collapse: